venkateshv90/venkateshv90.github.io/_pages/about.md

 ![Illustration of combining vision and language modalities](/images/image_to_text_vis.png){: .align-right width="300px"}
-👨🏻‍💻 I'm a final year graduate student at the TU Berlin.
+👨🏻‍💻 I am currently pursuing graduate study at Georgia Institute of Technology.

-🔬 My research interests are in bridging vision and language modalities and Self-Supervised Learning!
+🔬 My research interests are in AI applications in Mechanical Engineering, Data-driven materials characterization and design and applied mathematics

-📚 I'm currently working towards my Master's Thesis in the field of Vision-Language-Modelling.
+📚 I'm currently working towards ....

 📽️ I am also interested in assisting others on their path in the world of Machine Learning and academia.